farirpgs/fari-games/public/documents/fari-games/charge-srd.md

 Once the mission is over, the PCs go back to their H.Q., and the loop starts anew.

-# The Setting | Charge SRD

-> #### Designer Note: Your Setting
->
-> Use this section of the game to explain what is the setting of your game.
->
-> You can talk about:
->
-> - The history of the world.
-> - What kind of characters the PCs are going to play.
-> - The different types of problems the PCs might face. etc.

-# World Forces | Charge SRD

-> #### Designer Note: Making World Forces
->
-> Charge games usually have what we call `world forces`.
->
-> A `force` is something or someone with goals looking to change the status quo in significant and narratively interesting ways.
->
-> This could be a person, but it could also be an organization, a country, a planet, mother nature, or the space-time continuum!
->
-> For each force you create, define what their `goal` is.
-Their goal defines the impact the force will have on the world.
-A goal isn't necessarily good or bad— it is merely what the force wants to accomplish.
-It can also be considered to be "good" by the Force itself, but others might have different view on the subject.
->
-> Lastly, define 2-3 `methods` the force is going to use to interact with the world in the hope of achieving their goal
->
-> Here's an example of what a world force could look like:
->
-> #### Force Example
->
-> **The Rebel Forces** want to **get rid of the usurper that sits on the throne by:**
->
-> - _Finding dirt on the government to expose corruption._
-> - _Convincing the real king to take back what is theirs._
-> - _Finding money to hire mercenaries to fight an eventual war._
->
-> Designing world forces is an efficient and simple way to fill the world with interesting factions that the players will be able to interact with.

-World `forces` are independent organizations with their own agendas that the GM might use during gameplay.
-Different `forces` with competing goals can be used to make the world feel more vibrant as they use their own `methods` to advance their own ends.

-If the GM feels it makes sense, they can create a clock for the `force` that represents them advancing their goals, and mark progress on the clock when it suits the narrative - either as a `consequence` or as a result of player actions helping the `force`.

 # Attachment Extra | Extras